Auerilas/ecopy/docs/source/ordination.rst

 .. py:class:: hillsmith(mat, wt_r=None, ndim=2)

 	Takes an input matrix and performs ordination described by Hill and Smith (1976).
-Returns on object of class :py:class:`hillsmith`, with several methods and attributes.
+Returns an object of class :py:class:`hillsmith`, with several methods and attributes.
 NOTE: This will NOT work when rows < columns or with missing values.

 	**Parameters**